qwertxzy/nozama-api/README.md

 }
 ```

-## Deletign an item from your vendor page
+## Deleting an item from your vendor page

 **Definition**